Mitch Garver Player Props: Rangers vs. Rays

 Mitch Garver At The Plate

-- Garver has two doubles, three home runs and five walks while hitting .282.
+- Garver is batting .282 with two doubles, three home runs and five walks.

-- In 12 games played this year, he has homered in two of them.
+- He has hit a long ball in two of 12 games played this year, and in 6.8% of his plate appearances.

-- In four games this year, Garver has picked up an RBI, with more than one RBI once.
+- Garver has driven in a run in four games this season (33.3%), including one multiple-RBI game.

 - He has scored in six of 12 games (50.0%), including multiple runs twice.